 Each NoC element then synchronizes the reset to its clock before using it internally.
 The reset is de-asserted synchronously.
 Each NoC element can come out of reset at different times.
 The bit[0] of the link_not_available signal from a NoC element, if asserted, indicates to its neighbors that it has not yet come out from reset.

-Additional details on the clocks, resets and physical integration and design guidelines are available in the NetSpeed Gemini Physical Design Guidelines provided with the release.
+Additional details on the clocks, resets and physical integration and design guidelines are available in the NetSpeed Gemini Physical Design Guidelines document provided with the release.

 Clocks